 The bedroom we had moved into housed the large LCD screen where her favourite Turkish TV series (which she had watched three times before) was showing in an hour.
 This was also the only other room she had private access to.
 It did not match the modern minimalist look of where she received her guests.
 When she directed me to sit on the bed, I looked at its height thinking “will she pull out some garden ladders, or a stool perhaps to climb?”
-But I quickly realised no such assistance will appear and so I jumped on the rich ruby silk and decided to enjoy her hospitality and the friendship she was offering me.
+But I quickly realised no such assistance will be offered and so I jumped on the rich ruby silk and decided to enjoy her hospitality and the friendship she was offering me.
 As she was opening the drawers to show me her scarves, she explained that a few years ago she had tried a scarf on and realised she looked more beautiful in it so she never took it off since then.
 Her honesty was refreshing!
 She was veiled because it accentuated her beauty rather than her modesty and she wasn’t in the slightest ashamed.
-I wondered how many more of the veiled girls had decided to wear it for the same reasons.

 I asked her if she was happy.
 She told me that she was.
 That though Mohammed would swear at her and take out all his frustrations at her, she “worshiped the soil he treads on” and that he was the best sort of man because though “he would hurt her when he was angry, as soon as she apologised, he would act like everything was ok again”.
 How I wanted to throttle Mohammed and society and everything that made this woman who had so much potential feel so weak and grateful for treatment that others take their partners to court for.
-I didn’t say what I thought, not only because there was not enough time, not because I didn’t want to intrude, but because I didn’t know to want extent I wasn’t respecting the cultural relativism that I so believed in.
-Who was I to impose what I thought a healthy relationship was.
+I didn’t say what I thought, not only because there was not enough time, not because I didn’t want to intrude, but because….. oh so many reasons I regret now.
+But Who was I to impose what I thought a healthy relationship was.
 I say this, but at the same time I felt like screaming at the absurdity of it all, at the plight of women and at how damn hard it was living like this.
-This trip made me temporarily fall out of love with culture.
+This trip made me temporarily fall out of love with life.

 We were interrupted by the maid who came in to the room to tell me “you’re being called for at the conference”.
 I didn’t want to leave.
 As I was leaving, Nadia insisted I freshen up my make up and use her perfume so I could be ready “should I bump into my fate on the way”.
 She stood next to me in the mirror inspecting a spot that appeared on her otherwise flawless skin and complained.
 I said it might be her period coming to which she took much offence and said “spit those words from your mouth, hopefully it won’t come and a baby will instead, what else has he married me for?”